mortezakowkabi/jcb-persian-documentation/020-Adding-Custom-Admin-Views-to-a-Component.md

 2. Navigate to **Settings → Custom Admin Views**.
 3. Click **New** to create a new Custom Admin View.

-You’ll notice that a *Custom Admin View* has more configuration options than a *Site View*.
-This is because the admin side is designed to be more dynamic and integrated into Joomla’s administrative interface.
+You'll notice that a *Custom Admin View* has more configuration options than a *Site View*.
+This is because the admin side is designed to be more dynamic and integrated into Joomla's administrative interface.

 ---